Train Fast. Stay Sharp. Live Powerfully.

 The Quiet Decline

-How strength, balance, and reaction time gradually change over time.
+How strength, power, balance, and reaction time gradually change over time.

 Strength, power and reaction time don’t disappear overnight.
 They decline gradually – often without obvious warning signs.